php-fig/fig-standards/accepted/PSR-1-basic-coding-standard.md

 file*.

-"Side effects" include but are not limited to: generating output, explicit use of `require` or `include`, connecting to external services, modifying INI settings, emitting errors or exceptions, modifying global or static variables, reading from or writing to a file, and so on.
+"Side effects" include but are not limited to: generating output, explicit use of `require` or `include`, connecting to external services, modifying ini settings, emitting errors or exceptions, modifying global or static variables, reading from or writing to a file, and so on.